itsFriday2/walmartapi/README.md

 Requires:

-python 3.x (I use 3.7.1)
+1.  python 3.x (I use 3.7.1)
-requests (py -m pip install requests) walmart labs API key (you can request one for free on the walmartlabs website).
+2.  requests module (py -m pip install requests)
+3.  walmart labs API key (you can request one for free on the walmartlabs website).

 Before using you need to edit it: